stathissideris/spec-provider/README.md

 This is a library that will produce a best-guess [Clojure spec](https://clojure.org/guides/spec) based on multiple examples of in-memory data.
-The inferred spec is *not* meant to be used as is and without human supervision, it is rather a starting point that can (and should) be refined.
+The inferred spec is *not* meant to be used as is and without human intervention, it is rather a starting point that can (and should) be refined.

 The idea is analogous to F# type providers -- specifically the JSON